alsalafiyyah/alsalafiyyah.github.io/_posts/shirk/2020-09-15-rule-on-make-vow-for-waly.md

 The prohibition of using graves as Masjids (mosques) includes using them as places for offering 'Ibadah to Allah or to anyone other than Allah whether it is in a Masjid or not.

-Coming to the dweller of this grave and making Du`a' to him believing that they bring benefit and cause harm is an act of Al-Shirk-ul-Akbar (major form of associating others in worship with Allah).
+Coming to the dweller of this grave and making Du'a to him believing that they bring benefit and cause harm is an act of Al-Shirk-ul-Akbar (major form of associating others in worship with Allah).
 Whoever indulges in such practice is either aware of its ruling or not.
 In case that they persist in committing such grave sin though they know its ruling, they are regarded as Mushriks who are out of the fold of Islam.
 If he does not know the truth, he has to be shown the truth.
 On the other hand, in case that they accept the truth after being pointed out to him, they are not to be blamed.
 But in case that they insist on their views, they are regarded as Mushriks.

 There are many proofs for this.
 Allah (Exalted be He) says: "**Say: (O Muhammad صلى الله عليه وسلم to these Mushrikûn and Kâfirûn): "O Al-Kafirûn (disbelievers in Allâh, in His Oneness, in His Angels, in His Books, in His Messengers, in the Day of Resurrection, and in Al-Qadar)!
 "I worship not that which you worship,**" [Al-Kafirun: 1-2]